 - asking the office for a stay and a hearing.

-An arrestee has to make this request within 10-days from the date of the arrest.
+You have to make this request within 10 days from the date of the arrest.

 A DMV hearing is an administrative procedure where:

-- an arrestee appears before a DMV hearing officer, and
+- you appear before a DMV hearing officer, and

-- tries to prevent the Department from suspending his/her driving privileges.5
+- try to prevent the Department from suspending your driving privileges.5

 A hearing runs like a criminal trial.
-The DMV and the driver have the opportunity to present evidence and prove their respective cases.
-Note that a driver has the right to be represented by a DUI lawyer at these hearings.6
+The DMV and you have the opportunity to present evidence and prove your respective cases.
+Note that you have the right to be represented by a DUI lawyer at these hearings.6

-After the evidence is presented, the hearing officer rules for or against the driver.
+After the evidence is presented, the hearing officer rules for or against you.
 If for, then a suspension is set aside.
 If against, the officer orders a period of license suspension or revocation.7

 Legal References:

-- California DMV Website – Financial Responsibility (Insurance) Requirements for Vehicle Registration (FFVR 18).
+- Financial Responsibility (Insurance) Requirements for Vehicle Registration (FFVR 18), California DMV.

 - California Vehicle Code 13353 VC.

-- California DMV website – DUI Arrest DMV Administrative Hearings vs Criminal Court Trials.
+- DUI Arrest DMV Administrative Hearings vs Criminal Court Trials, California DMV.

 - See same.